spree/spree/README.md

 [![Spark Solutions](http://sparksolutions.co/wp-content/uploads/2015/01/logo-ss-tr-221x100.png)][spark]

-[Spark Solutions][spark] is a full stack eCommerce agency specialized in Spree Commerce, Ruby on Rails and JavaScript.
+[Spark Solutions][spark] is a full stack eCommerce agency.
 We’ve been leading Spree open-source efforts since 2016 as its core team.
 We also do client work.
 Our project teams consist of Designers, Software Engineers, Testers and Project Managers practicing agile project delivery.
 We’ll integrate our team with yours to jointly architect, deliver, maintain and scale the software products you need.
 You drive the project with requirements and acceptance testing and we help you deliver faster using industry-standard project management and comms best practices.

 We are passionate about open source software.
 We are [available for hire][spark].